xcat2/confluent-docs/docs/developer/api.md

 #### **Managing alert destinations: /nodes/[nodename]/configuration/management_controller/alerts/destinations/**

 Manage the list of destinations that the management controller will *directly* send alerts to.
-Alert information may be in turn propogated by the respective destination to more destinations and formats.
+Alert information may be in turn propagated by the respective destination to more destinations and formats.
 Each item contains
 the following fields: